dionysos-dev/Dionysos.jl/docs/src/reference/Optim.md

 # Optim

 This folder contains all the different (abstraction-based or not) solvers that can be used.
-Note that all the solvers are defined using the MathOptInterface framework: for each solver, we define a subclass of  [`AbstractOptimizer`](https://jump.dev/MathOptInterface.jl/stable/reference/models/#MathOptInterface.AbstractOptimizer) and implement the [`Optimize!`](https://jump.dev/MathOptInterface.jl/stable/reference/models/#MathOptInterface.optimize!) function.
+Note that all the solvers are defined using the MathOptInterface framework: for each solver, we define a subtype of  [`AbstractOptimizer`](https://jump.dev/MathOptInterface.jl/stable/reference/models/#MathOptInterface.AbstractOptimizer) and implement the [`Optimize!`](https://jump.dev/MathOptInterface.jl/stable/reference/models/#MathOptInterface.optimize!) function.

 ## Abstraction-based solvers
 ```@docs